AdobeDocs/analytics-platform.de-DE/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. (Optional) Wenn Sie Klassifizierungsdaten in Adobe Analytics verwenden, können Sie Ihrem Datensatz unter Customer Journey Analytics Klassifizierungsdaten hinzufügen.

-   Erstellen Sie einen Lookup-Datensatz für jede Dimension, die Classification-Daten enthält.
+   Erstellen Sie dazu einen Lookup-Datensatz für jede Dimension mit Classification-Daten](/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md).[

 1. Erstellen Sie bei Adobe Analytics-Implementierungen mit AppMeasurement oder der Analytics-Erweiterung (Tags) [einen Datastream in Adobe Experience Platform](/help/getting-started/cja-upgrade/cja-upgrade-datastream.md) <!-- Is this correct?
 Will customers on the Web SDK already have a datastream that they only need to add AEP as a service to?
 Or does this step apply to everyone?-->.